 Proper Use of a Treadmill

-It’s never a bad idea to whip out your owner’s manual and take a look at the capabilities (and limitations) of your treadmill: It’s good to know information like its top speed and incline settings.
+It’s never a bad idea to whip out your owner’s manual and take a look at the capabilities (and limitations) of your treadmill.
+It can be helpful to know information like its top speed and incline settings, as well as any scheduled maintenance or software requirements.
 Your owner’s manual will also give you an idea of the pre-set workout programs available for your use, as well as which fitness streaming apps the machine is compatible with.

 Incline

 Before you start pressing buttons, make sure you’re manipulating the correct set of controls.
 Typically, both the incline and speed options are adjusted by up arrows (or the “+” symbol) and down arrows (or the “-” symbol).
-Every machine is different, but some treadmills have incline grades of up to 15 or 20%.
-To mimic outdoor running, set the treadmill incline to at least one or two percent.
+Every machine is different, but some treadmills have incline grades of up to 15% or 20%.
+To mimic outdoor running, set your incline treadmill to at least 1% or 2%.

 Speed

 Again, be mindful of which set of buttons you’re using!
 Incline and speed options look similar, but are usually spaced apart.
-Increasing speed would be a hasty move if you wanted to increase the incline instead.
+Increasing speed would be a bad move if you wanted to increase the incline, instead.

-Depending on your cardio machine, you’ll be able to reach speeds of 10 miles per hour (MPH) and even faster with high-end treadmills.
-Increase your speed with caution!
-You don’t want to end up flying off the treadmill.
+Depending on your cardio machine, you’ll oftentimes be able to reach speeds of 10 miles per hour (MPH) and even faster with high-end treadmills.
+Increase your speed in accordance with your skill set; there’s no need to strain yourself as you try to keep up with the fast-rotating belt.

 Pre-Set Programs